The Paddock Club

 As a gay club, it was a surprise when in 2002 Playboy chose the club as "best place to meet chicks".
 Friday nights' drag shows drew a large number of heterosexual men, making it a good night to mix.

 In December 2003, Brock decided to close the club.
 The end of a multi-year lease was approaching and by this time Brock was in declining health.
 The opening of a new gay club in town had also hurt business.
 On December 26, 2003, Glen Haddock, club manager, made the announcement that it was the last night the club would be open.

 The doors opened one more time for a final farewell extravaganza on January 31, 2004.
 The club was filled to capacity and former bar staff, patrons, and friends all gathered to say goodbye.
 The bartenders poured out the remaining bar stock throughout the evening free of charge and the entertainers performed while a slide show of images from over the years was projected on the club's screen under the mezzanine.

 A huge "Farewell to Dickinson Avenue" party was held at Limelight Nightclub (in the former Paddock Building) on September 30, 2013.
 People from the entire history of the club location back to 1973 were in attendance.
-In October 2013 the former Paddock Club building at 1008-B Dickinson Avenue was demolished by the State of North Carolina to make way for the 10th Street Connector road project which will run directly over the former site of the building.
+In October 2013 the former Paddock Club building at 1008-B Dickinson Avenue was demolished by the State of North Carolina to make way for the 10th Street Connector road project which now runs directly over the rear right portion of the former site of the building.